 Belfast based Cancer specialist receives top award from Irish President at NYC ceremony

-Prof. Patrick Johnston, Professor of Oncology at Queen’s University, Belfast, and one of the founders of Almac Diagnostic Services has been honored by President Mary McAleese at the Fifth Annual BioLink Conference and Life Science Awards in New York.
-The conference honored Prof. Johnston for his leadership, and his contributions and personal commitment to the global life science community.
+Prof. Patrick Johnston, Professor of Oncology at Queen’s University, Belfast, and one of the founders of Almac Diagnostic Services has been honoured by President Mary McAleese at the Fifth Annual BioLink Conference and Life Science Awards in New York.
+The conference honoured Prof. Johnston for his leadership, and his contributions and personal commitment to the global life science community.

 “The contributions of Irish and Irish Americans to the life sciences industry have reached new heights,” said BioLink USA-Ireland President Denis Headon.